cngzhn06/cngzhn06/README.md

 <h1 align="center">Hi 👋, I'm Cengizhan</h1>
-- 🔭 I’m currently trying to improve myself in *React Native*
+- 🔭 I’m currently trying to improve myself in **React Native**

-- 🚀 Also, I've developed wide variety of web services with **NodeJS & ReactJS**
+- 🚀 Also, I've developed a wide variety of web services with **NodeJS & ReactJS**

 - 📫 How to reach me **my@cengizhancaliskan.com.tr**